Krenovate-Solutions-Pvt-Ltd/CFI/docs/Product-Category.md

 -   A category gives the opportunity to group products easily.
 A parent category can have multiple sub-categories.
 -   Each category and/or subcategory is like a folder that contains:
     -   A list of products inside
-    -   Other folders inside (subcategories)
+    -   Other folders inside (sub-categories)
     -   Both a list of products and other folders inside
 -   A product category is the key link in setting up programs/classes and further features.
 -   Products/classes are placed "inside" categories, and customers can browse through each category to find products of interest.